adf0001/test.htm/README.md

 * optional, to append project link to the found projects tools, select 'y' to "Append project link";

+* optional, to copy tools for http debugging, to the parent folder, select 'y' to "Copy tools for http";

 * optional, package 'test.htm' can be removed now, as you like; select 'y' to "Remove/uninstall package 'test.htm'"; or execute manually